-No extension for Odd even scheme for now, says Kejriwal as air quality in 'severe' category
+Decision on Odd even scheme to be taken on Nov 18, says Kejriwal as air quality in 'severe' category

 Chief Minister Arvind Kejriwal had earlier said a total of 4,309 challans were issued against violators of the scheme, officials said.

-According to official data, 475 challans were issued by the teams of traffic police(276.), transport (139) and revenue (60) departments from 8 AM to 8 PM, when the restrictions were in force, on Thursday.
+According to official data, 475 challans were issued by the teams of traffic police(276), transport (139) and revenue (60) departments from 8 AM to 8 PM, when the restrictions were in force, on Thursday.
 The violators of odd-even rules are slapped with a fine of Rs 4,000.
-A total of 532 violators of odd-even rules were challaned on the first day of the scheme on November 4.
-The highest number of challans (709) were issued on November 6.
+A total of 532 violators of odd-even rules were challenged on the first day of the scheme on November 4.
+The highest number of challans (709) was issued on November 6.

 Under the rule, non-transport vehicles having odd and even last digits of registration number ply on odd and even dates, respectively.
 The Delhi government has claimed a high percentage of compliance of the scheme by motorists in the city.
+On Friday, the air quality index remained in the 'severe' category at 466 at 11.30 am as a thick layer of toxic smog enveloped Delhi for the fourth consecutive day, leaving scores of people with a sore throat, itchy eyes, breathing problems and dry cough.

+On Thursday, a number of children had written to Prime Minister Narendra Modi seeking his urgent intervention to mitigate the air-pollution crisis, which has led to a health emergency-like situation.